Intermediate steps

 by filling the \(\mathtt{stark\_} \texttt{verifier.circom.ejs}\) template as before.

-In this case, as mentioned in the Normalization stage subsection of the Recursion section, in order to include the constant root as a public input, the circuit had to be slightly modified.
+In this case, as mentioned in the Normalization stage subsection of the Recursion section, the circuit had to be slightly modified in order to include the constant root as a public input.

-This will be extremely important in the Aggregation stage, where all the constants for the computation, which depend on the previous circuit, need to be provided as public inputs.
+This is important especially for the Aggregation stage, where all computation constants dependent on the previous circuit need to be provided as public inputs.

-This is done by using the recursive1.circom file and importing inside the previously generated c12a.verifier.circom circuit as a library.
+This is done by using the recursive1.circom file, and internally importing the previously generated c12a.verifier.circom circuit as a library.

 The verifier circuit is instantiated inside \(\mathtt{recursive1.circom}\), connecting all the necessary wires and including the constant root to the set of publics.

-The output circom file recursive1.circom , is compiled into a R1CS recursive1.r1cs file and a witness calculator program, \(\mathtt{recursive1.witnesscal}\), which will be used for both building and filling the next execution trace.
+The output circom file recursive1.circom is compiled into a R1CS recursive1.r1cs file and a witness calculator program, \(\mathtt{recursive1.witnesscal}\), which is used for both building and filling the next execution trace.

 As seen previously, a machine-like construction, whose correct execution is equivalent to the validity of the previous circuit, is obtained from the R1CS description of the verification circuit.